| It is important, in the course of a long and challenging undertaking,

 toner, plastic windows and other formerly non-deinkable contaminants

+- into pulp for both tissue and fine paper products.
 Still, only a few companies pioneered upgrades or new systems until

 the White House Executive Order in 1993 made it clear that the federal